regolith-linux/regolith-desktop-website/content/_index.md

 {{< hint warning >}}
 The Regolith Desktop is very different from common desktop environments.
 By default it does not use docks, icon folders, or global drop-down menus.
 See the [Getting Started guide]({{< ref "/docs/using-regolith/first-launch" >}}) for important details.
 {{< /hint >}}

 {{< /tab >}}
+{{< tab "Upgrade from Regolith 1.6" >}}

+To install Regolith 2 into an existing Ubuntu system that is upgrading to 22.04, follow these steps:

+1. Upgrade the system to all the latest packages on current release (either Ubuntu 20.04 or 21.10)
+2. Perform the [Ubuntu system upgrade to 22.04](https://www.omgubuntu.co.uk/2022/04/how-to-upgrade-to-ubuntu-22-04-lts), however **DO NOT** reboot as prompted **until the following steps are completed**
+3. After the 22.04 upgrade completes, follow **all** of the Regolith 2 installation instructions as described on this page on tab "Ubuntu 22.04" including upgrading all packages after installing the `regolith-desktop` package.
+4. Now reboot the system and select the regolith session at the login screen

+Custom configurations from Regolith 1.6 will need to be manually ported to Regolith 2.
+In order to make this upgrade simpler, Regolith 2 uses the user config directory of `~/.config/regolith2`.
+It will not read files from the Regolith 1.x user config directory `~/.config/regolith`.
+Please refer to [the configuration page](docs/using-regolith/configuration) for more details.

+{{< /tab >}}
 {{< tab "Other..." >}}